joost-morsink/FF-admin-module/doc/arch/events.md

 This event signifies the point in time at which all new donations are made part (in cash form) of the new investment fund.

+Although the `Invested_amount` does not seem to have anything to do with the `Enter` event, it is the only piece of data that is both not yet known and influences the recalculation of ownership fractions.

 | Field           | Type                | Description                                                                                  | Value      |
 | --------------- | ------------------- | -------------------------------------------------------------------------------------------- | ---------- |
 | Type            | A                   | Identifies the event                                                                         | CONV_ENTER |